kulendu/kulendu/README.md

  -->

 **Hi there 🐱‍💻, welcome to my GitHub profile!
-Taking about me I like to work with Python, and give machines the ability to predict the future.**
+Currently dating Python, and trying to give machines the ability to think and see   😉.**

 <p align='center'>
    <img width="35%" src="https://media.giphy.com/media/dhRRX9Vb4s839QFpop/giphy.gif" />